kube-zen/zen-watcher/README.md

 1. **🎯 True Aggregation** - Zen-watcher is the only tool that aggregates multiple security tools into a single, queryable format
 2. **🔒 Zero Trust** - No external dependencies, credentials, or egress traffic required
-3. **🧩 Extensibility** - ObservationMapping CRDs let you integrate ANY CRD without code changes
+3. **🧩 Extensibility** - Ingester CRDs let you integrate ANY CRD without code changes
 4. **📦 Kubernetes-Native** - First-class CRDs, not just a forwarder or exporter
 5. **🎨 Modular** - 8 adapters + 1 generic adapter for the "long tail"